Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/12_REFERENCE/MARKETING_USE_CASES.md

 - **Global Scale:** Cloudflare edge network means sub-100ms response times worldwide
 - **Free to Start:** No credit card required.
 Perfect for validating your idea before scaling

-**Real-World Impact:**
-> "We integrated OTP Auth in one afternoon.
-What would've taken our team 3 weeks to build securely is now handled by a battle-tested API.
-We launched our beta 4 weeks early." — Startup Founder

 **Perfect For:**
 - SaaS startups validating product-market fit
 - Indie developers building side projects